 The Pawnee Buttes are two of the most recognized buttes in northeastern Colorado, with the west butte situated in the Pawnee National Grassland and the east butte located on private land in Weld County.
 The duo can be found very close to the Wyoming state border, lying approximately 13 miles south of it.

 The Pawnee Buttes are roughly 300 feet tall at their highest point, with the lower portions of the structures comprised of mostly soft sedimentary rock with lots of clay in the mixture.
+They rise to 5,320 feet in elevation.

 Roughly five million years ago, the buttes stood at thousands of feet tall, however, natural erosion caused by wind and rain has whittled them down to what they are today.

 The buttes’ status has shifted a lot over time, going from having several homestead properties to eventually being controlled by the National Forest Service in 1954.
-Today, it is designated as one of 20 national grasslands in the country and is operated by the NFS and United States Department of Agriculture.
+Today, it is designated as one of 20 national grasslands in the country and is operated by the NFS and the United States Department of Agriculture.

 Pawnee Buttes Trail